dsccommunity/DnsServerDsc/README.md

 * **xDnsServerSecondaryZone** sets a Secondary zone on a given DNS server.
   * Secondary zones allow client machine in primary DNS zones to do DNS resolution of machines in the secondary DNS zone.
 * **xDnsServerZoneTransfer** This resource allows a DNS Server zone data to be replicated to another DNS server.
-* **xDnsRecord** This resource allows for the creation of IPv4 host (A) records or CNames against a specific zone on the DNS server.
+* **xDnsRecord** This resource allows for the creation of IPv4 host (A) records, CNames, or PTRs against a specific zone on the DNS server.
 * **xDnsServerSetting** This resource manages the DNS sever settings/properties.

 ### xDnsServerForwarder